plxty/n9/README.md

 }
 ```

-NixOS (partial) configurations of mine.
+NixOS (partial-non-secrets) configurations of mine.
 Break it!

 # ()ctothorp